evanwill/_drafts/_notes/ubuntu-gnome.md

 Luckily, changing themes is incredibly easy with Tweak tool, a simple drop down in Appearance > Themes, plus a separate drop down for your icon set.
 There is a whole [universe of themes](https://www.gnome-look.org/) out there, but to get started you can install a few decent options from the main repository:

-`sudo apt install arc-theme numix-gtk-theme numix-blue-gtk-theme numix-icon-theme moka-icon-theme faba-icon-theme elementary-icon-theme pocillo-icon-theme`
+`sudo apt install arc-theme numix-gtk-theme numix-blue-gtk-theme materia-gtk-theme numix-icon-theme papirus-icon-theme moka-icon-theme faba-icon-theme elementary-icon-theme pocillo-icon-theme`

 Other themes can be installed via PPA or manually.
 I like [Pop theme](https://github.com/pop-os/gtk-theme) (instructions in the middle of the readme).